 - Aquatic Zones – Christmas trees drain solid and strengthen the soil structure.
 Cork Christmas Trees Farm is adjoined by the stunning river Lee.
 The trees help protect the soil from flooding.

 - What about when the tree is cut?
-The tree stores carbon even after its cut.
+The tree stores carbon even after it is cut.
 This is also the case for commercial timber.
-A Christmas tree can then be recycled for mulch which will be stored in the ground.
+A Christmas tree can then be recycled for mulch stored in the ground.
 Dont forget the stump and off-cut branches help naturally store carbon.

-- Replanting – For every tree cut, another 2 trees are planted.
+- Replanting – For every tree cut, another two trees are planted.

 What about a pot-grown tree?
 This doesn’t do much really sequestering.
 First of all there not at a mature height.
 They are struggling while growing in a pot.
 Also, the soil structure from the farm is released when they are lifted and the soil structure gets released when they are repotted.

-All findings and calculations were collected by Fintan Riordan who is an avid Christmas tree grower, forester and a member of the Carbon Credit Group in Ireland.
+All findings and calculations were collected by Fintan Riordan who is an avid Christmas tree grower, forester and a member of the Carbon Credit Group in Ireland, Organic Farming Association and Christmas Tree Growers Association.